I like to run. I don’t like to lift weights. That’s why I’m skinny and train for marathons instead of being big and buff.

 My training group is made up of people from all walks of life and all levels of running ability.
 We’ve got runners who are blindingly fast (Pedro, Daniel, the Davids, Jen, Tim) and some (mostly me) who are so slow we look like we’re running backwards.
 Funny thing is no one cares.
 Our pecking order is clearly delineated by who crosses the finish line first.
 But there’s no need for posturing because it’s clear to all of us who can do what and just how long it takes them to do it.

 Now imagine if the world worked the same way.
-Salesmen wouldn't prattle on and on about their prowess; they'd prove it by stuff.
-Investment brokers wouldn't have to market their talents; they'd just make you money.
-Attorneys wouldn't have to brag about what they could do; they'd simply win cases.
-And politicians wouldn't need to make promises; they'd just make the world a better place.
+Salesmen wouldn’t prattle on and on about their prowess; they’d prove it by selling stuff.
+Investment brokers wouldn’t have to market their talents; they’d just make you money.
+Attorneys wouldn’t have to brag about what they could do; they’d simply win cases.
+And politicians wouldn’t need to make promises; they’d just make the world a better place.

-Strange that a guy who makes his from would talk this way but what I've learned from my work experience (and my running group) is that if you want to talk the talk you'd better be able to walk the walk.
+Strange that a guy who makes his living from marketing would talk this way but what I’ve learned from my work experience (and my running group) is that if you want to talk the talk you’d better be able to walk the walk.

 Or run the run, as the case may be.